New York and Vermont to Montreal Bike Tour

 Potential tour dates are listed below and not all tour dates will run.
 Lock in your preferred tour date early as unopened tour dates will be closed.
 Please see the Spring/Autumn Tour Calendar and the Summer Tour Calendar for confirmed departures.
 Any unopened date can be a Custom Week (9 riders required).
 Please contact us via email or call 970.728.5891

-Note: The tour minimum to make GO is 10 riders
+Note: The tour minimum to make GO is 10 riders.

-2024 Tour Dates
+2025 Summer Tour Dates

-• September 3 to 9, 2024 Tuesday to Monday (Book Now!) – TOUR OPENED
+• September 5 to 11, 2025 (Book Now!) – TOUR A GO!

 Tour Status Notes: NO STATUS = Date Set, no riders have signed up.
 TOUR OPENED = Tour Opened, rider minimums not met.
 TOUR A GO! = Tour is Go, rider minimums met.
 SOLD OUT = Tour Full, rider maximums met.